-Mr. Speaker, I stepped away from this program once I was elected to represent my constituents in this House.
-However, I have been monitoring the progress and I am very pleased to note it's an ongoing success.
+Mr. Speaker, I stepped away from this program since I was elected to represent my constituents in this House.
+However, I have been monitoring the progress and I am very pleased to note its ongoing success.

-Mr. Speaker, the Pirurvik Preschool Inuit Qaujimajatuqangit Montessori curriculum is an early childhood education initiative that blends Inuit Qaujimajatuqangit and Inunnguiniq traditional Inuit child rearing with Montessori methods.
+Mr. Speaker, the Pirurvik Preschool Inuit Qaujimajatuqangit Montessori curriculum is an early childhood education initiative that blends Inuit Qaujimajatuqangit and Inunnguiniq, traditional Inuit child rearing, with Montessori methods.